 - ANRD 695 - Independent Study (3 hours)

 Restricted Electives (15 credit hours)

 Students will select additional restricted electives across a range of topics in consultation with their Graduate Advisory Committee.

-Associate Dean of Academic Affairs and Professor of Wildlife and Fisheries Resources
+Interim Associate Dean of Academic Affairs and Associate Professor of Biochemistry

 Ph: (304) 293-2278